Skip to content

 cd campylobacter-crisprscape

 (You may of course rename this directory if you want to.
-Just make sure you remember it.)
+In that case, use the new name instead of campylobacter-crisprscape.)

 Tunable parameters